customer7/ncn/src/site/notes/FAQ.md

 ---

-## - I really love this website and would love to donate.
+## - I really enjoy this website and would love to donate.

 We truly appreciate your kindness and generosity.
 We are coffee lovers. :)